McHugh1894/thegymfoxford/README.md

 * To provide an easy to use website showing the gym and what the gym offers.
 * To provide a website that is simple and easy to navigate so the potential member isn't put off by an overload of information.
-* To provide a simple to use service for potential clients to sign up and join the gym.
+* To provide a simple to use service for potential members to join the gym.
 * To provide information as to the location and contact details of the gym.

 Designer: